frostbone25/ShaderVisualHelperGuide/README.md

 # End

-More to come in the future for different common shader terms.
+More to come in the future for different common shader terms, any corrections or additions just make a pull request.